daxelka/daxelka.github.io/content/research.md

 +++

 My research revolves around nonlinear dynamical systems.
-I am particulary interesting in dynamics on complex networks.
-I like studying the biffurcations in the systems and unexpected counterintuitive behavoiur.
+I am particularly interested in dynamics on complex networks.
+I like studying the bifurcations in the systems and unexpected counterintuitive behavoiur.

 ## Opinion Dynamics on Networks